SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 • Due Date

-The document lifecycle state changes to In Review.
-A Review PSMF Document(s) task is assigned to the selected reviewers.
+Vault updates the document lifecycle state to In Review and assigns a Review PSMF Document(s) task to the selected reviewers.

 Review the PSMF Document

-1. From within the document or on the My Tasks page, click Complete.
+1. From within the document or on the My Tasks page, select Complete.

 2. On the Review PSMF Document(s) page, select from the following options: